dalhatusman/30-days-of-learning-linux/day-04/README.md

-# Day 04 - [Topic]
+# Day 04 - User Management and File Permission

 ## Objective

 What was the goal for today?

-User Management and File Permission
+To learn and practice linux user, group and file management
 ---

 ## What I Learned